 Once I had grown out of the skirt I wanted a new one.
 It was not before fourth grade that this happened.
 My second tartan skirt was actually more authentic because it actually was a wrap skirt.
 It was closed by a big safety pin, two leather buckle closures and a hidden button at the waist band.
-The skirt was winter white wool, and the tartan pattern was made up of red, hunter-green, blue and yellow with some black.
-I used to wear it with red, black, green or blue turtlenecks turtleneck sweaters, winter white tights and Mary Janes or lace loafers.
-At that time, I was not allowed to wear heels.
+The skirt was winter white wool background with red, hunter-green, blue and yellow with some black.
+I used to wear it with red, black, green or blue turtleneck sweaters, winter white tights and Mary Janes or lace loafers.

-The skirt in the photo is the third tartan skirt.
+The brown skirt in the photo above was the third tartan skirt I owned.
 I loved it so much that I bought a similar in fuchsia with purple.
 It has a bias cut with slight A-shape.
 The fifth plaid skirt was similar to the second, but just in winter white, blue and black weave.
 I got it in Fairbanks when there was still an Eddie Bauer in town. 🙁

-In the outfit below, I wore my plaid Burberry wool blazer for the commute.
+In the outfit below, for example, I wore my Burberry wool blazer for the commute.
 Thus, two tartans at once.
 Underneath the blazer I wore a floral silk top and a leopard printed cotton cardigan as seen in the photo above.
-To ground the pattern and prints I added black tights and shoes.
-The black picks up the black in all three other pieces and ground the mixing of print and patterns.
+The black tights and shoes ground the mixing of print and patterns because it occurs in all three other pieces.
 The wild combination of patterns and prints works as they are all in the same color family and have different size.